Research Fields - Theoretical Condensed Matter

 The thread line between these different topics is the fact that the collective behavior observed in condensed matter systems is very different from what would be expected from the microscopic description of the underlying particles and interactions.
 As stated beautifully in a famous paper by Nobel Laureate, Prof. P. Anderson: "More is different".

-Amnon Aharony*, David Andelman, Mark Azbel*, David Bergman*, Yehiel Distanik*, Eli Eisenbeg, Ora Entin*, Victor Fleurov, Moshe Goldstein, Roni Ilan, Yacov Kantor, Ron Lifshitz, Roman Mints*, Moshe Schwartz*, Eran Sela
+Amnon Aharony*, David Andelman*, Yohai Bar Sinai, David Bergman*, Rafi Bistritzer, Yehiel Distanik*, Eli Eisenbeg, Ora Entin*, Victor Fleurov, Moshe Goldstein, Roni Ilan, Dr. Dominik Juraschek, Yacov Kantor, Ron Lifshitz, Roman Mints*, Moshe Schwartz*, Eran Sela